magnacore/Productivity-Tools/Linux/Formatting-Checklist/ViperMX.md

 - set the correct permissions automatically
 - Cleanup everything after install

 ======

 TODO:

-Python simlink
 Zoxode conda with simlink in user local bin???
-Psutil
-why audio is not playing? it was playing earler system sounds were playing - try youtube rofi emoji not working - maybe its not installed when i deleted a file in ranger, it gave an error